mui/material-ui/docs/data/material/components/chips/chips.md

 ## Multiline chip

-By default, `Chip` just displays labels in single line.
-To use multiline chips you can add `height: 'auto'` to the Chip component and `whiteSpace: 'normal'` to the `label` styles.
+By default, Chips displays labels only in a single line.
+To have them support multiline content, add `height:auto` to the Chip component, and `whiteSpace: normal` to the `label` styles.

 {{"demo": "MultilineChips.js"}}